ubc-library-rc/intro-AGOL/content/add-data.md

 <details>
 <summary>You may notice that the data for Canada is less detailed than the data for the United States.
 Why is this?</summary>

- Whereas in Canada, data is only reported at the province level in this dataset, in the U.S. it is reported at the state and county level.
+ In Canada, data is only reported at the province level, whereas in the U.S. it is reported at the state and county level.
 </details>
 <br>